arunraj2002/BreadthFirstSearch/README.md

 ![Output](https://user-images.githubusercontent.com/75235747/166149276-c260f80b-c691-4915-ab74-2126c81fcb3f.JPG)
 <br>
 ## SOLUTION JUSTIFICATION:
 Route follow the minimum distance between locations using breadth-first search.
+As BFS traverses the tree “shallowest node first”, it would always pick the shallower branch until it reaches the solution.
 ## RESULT:
-Thus the program developed for finding route with drawn map and finding its distance covered.
+Thus an algorithm to find the route from the source to the destination point using breadth-first search is developed and executed successfully.